Glioblastoma: Was this the cancer John McCain had been fighting?

 By: Dr. Thomas Incledon

 His new memoir, which was released a few months ago, details how he found out he had glioblastoma multiforme and his journey so far.
 McCain was diagnosed after a scan during a routine physical showed some abnormalities.
 He was planning to leave town following his appointment but was called back to his physician’s office where he received the results.
-Reports of his book say McCain understood the serious nature of the diagnosis because of the way in which the doctor approached him.
+Reports of his book say McCain understood the serious nature of the diagnosis because of how the doctor approached him.
 Also, Ted Kennedy and former Vice President Joe Biden’s son, Beau, died from glioblastoma multiforme.

 Because symptoms of glioblastoma multiforme vary based on where in the brain the tumor develops, it can be difficult for patients to consider this type of cancer as a reason for their physical concerns.
 Many also mimic signs of a stroke.
-It typically develops around 64 years of age and effects the supportive tissues of the brain.
+It typically develops around 64 years of age and affects the supportive tissues of the brain.
 Common symptoms include:

 • Vomiting